ataylor89/chat/README.md

 This way, if we log out of our SSH session, the server will still be running in the background

-Now, let's open a new tab in Terminal (I"m using MacOS Sequoia on an Apple M1 ARM64 chip)
+Now, let's open a new tab in Terminal (I'm using MacOS Sequoia on an Apple M1 ARM64 chip)

 In the new tab, cd into the chat directory